Riz3nPho3nix/web_project_4/README.md

 * Creating event listeners on mouse clicks and key presses, as well as removing event listensers

+# Project 7: Objects Around the U.S.

+What is your object orientation?

+This sprint we were fortunate to learn about OOP and how to use classes inside modules to split up JS files to a more manageable size.

+Some of the specific things we learned about this sprint are:

+* Classes

+* Encapsulation

+* Inheritance

+* Polymorphism

+* IIFE

+* Modules

+As always, there is a link to my project below.

 # Website

 The link to my website is [here](https://riz3npho3nix.github.io/web_project_4).
 Hope you enjoy!

 *[JS]: Javascript
+*[OOP]: Object Oriented Programming